Design-based finite-sample analysis for regression adjustment: ADDITIONAL DISCUSSION

-Here we assemble the exact swap sensitivity for OLS--RA from the atomic deletion/insertion identities (Theorem \ref{thm:perturbation_identity}) using the paired deletin-insertion decomposition (Proposition \ref{prop:sensitivity_decomposition}).
+Here we assemble the exact swap sensitivity for OLS--RA from the atomic deletion/insertion identities (Theorem \ref{thm:perturbation_identity}) using the paired deletion--insertion decomposition (Proposition \ref{prop:sensitivity_decomposition}).
 Throughout, $\cS_1$ is the realized treatment set, $\cS_0=[n]\setminus\cS_1$, and we consider a paired swap $(i\leftrightarrow j)$ with $i\in\cS_1$, $j\in\cS_0$.

-\paragraph{Recollecting notation.} For a set $\cS$, write $Q_{\cS}\equiv Q_{X_{\cS}}$ and define the $Q_{\cS}$–inner product and norm by $\langle u,v\rangle_{\cS} \coloneqq u^\top Q_{\cS} v$ and $\|u\|_{\cS}\coloneqq\sqrt{u^\top Q_{\cS} u}$.
+\paragraph{Recollecting Notation.} For a set $\cS$, write $Q_{\cS}\equiv Q_{X_{\cS}}$ and define the $Q_{\cS}$–inner product and norm by $\langle u,v\rangle_{\cS} \coloneqq u^\top Q_{\cS} v$ and $\|u\|_{\cS}\coloneqq\sqrt{u^\top Q_{\cS} u}$.
 Let $\bone$ be the all–ones vector of length $|\cS|$.
 For arm $\arm\in\{0,1\}$,

 For $j\notin\cS$, define $\sigma_j^2(\cS)\coloneqq \|x_j\|_2^2-\|X_{\cS}x_j\|_{\cS}^2$ and $\alpha_j(\cS)\coloneqq\langle \bone,X_{\cS}x_j\rangle_{\cS}$.
 We define